This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 For law enforcement agencies, the implications of these patterns are significant.
 Committing an act of terrorism will usually involve local preparations.
 Although much of this conduct will not necessarily be criminal, early intelligence may give law enforcement the opportunity to stop the terrorists before an incident occurs.
 Knowledge of the threat — for example, understanding how long environmental or international terrorists prepare for their attacks — will affect the manner in which local officials respond.
 Identifying preparatory actions by environmental extremists may signal that an attack is imminent, whereas similar behavior by an international group might suggest that an attack is still several months away.

-Understanding that most terrorists "act locally" can be important to know as investigative agencies seek to prevent terrorism and arrest perpetrators.
+Understanding that most terrorists "act locally" can be important to know as investigative agencies seek to prevent terrorism and arrest those commit such acts.
 These local patterns may be used by agencies to more efficiently patrol known, high-risk target areas and gather intelligence on suspected actions within a specific distance from potential targets.
 As we continue to deepen our understanding of the relationship among the location of the terrorist's home, terrorist preparation activities and the target, this growing knowledge should help officers prevent and respond to attacks.

 Cumulative Percentage of Preparatory Acts Over Time